 2. Get the Right Brokers.

 This one seems so obvious, yet I’m always surprised at how many people seem clueless in this area despite how many times Tim posts it.
 I personally believe there are four brokers worth using.
-For buying pumps or OTC stocks, use either Speedtrader (USA) or contact Tim HERE for a personal introduction if you have over $30,000).
+For buying pumps or OTC stocks, use either Speedtrader (USA).
+For shorting stocks, the BEST two brokers are contact Tim HERE for a personal introduction if you have over $30,000).
 Yes it can still be difficult to short some pumps at these brokers, but your odds are far better than anywhere else.
-If you want to be prepared when the best trade setups come along, having the right brokers is crucial.(offshore, they are sister sites).
-I personally would only recommend if you are desperate to get around the PDT rule, I don’t think there are any other real benefits to it as you can find the same borrows at Speedtrader and costs are lower there.
-For shorting stocks, the BEST two brokers are and Tim’s special high net worth broker (
+If you want to be prepared when the best trade setups come along, having the right brokers is crucial.and Tim’s special high net worth broker (

 3. Find your Niche